johnpankowicz/govmetting-testbfg-2/README.md

 # govmeeting
-Software to inform us of issues discussed at local government meetings
+Software to help us be involved with our local governments actions

 ## Features